 Since they are focused on a niche, they tend to know that domain very well, have the right contacts to offload the tasks they cannot do e.g. a strong team of developers would offload their design tasks to a designer they are comfortable working with.

 We have found that their ability to execute larger development projects really depends on the experience of their architects.
 Sometimes these firms do have strong, experienced architects and sometimes all the development staff have similar levels of experience.

 With a strong lead architect/principal kind of talent, these firms do good work.
 They don’t have a deep bench so if a person leaves the firm or is unavailable, it usually has a major impact on the project.
 They also don’t tend to have a wide array of skills, but know enough people in their network to get the job done.

 Of course, the risk profile with them is better than it is with individual contractors.

-I have noticed these firms to do an array of things including web, mobile, custom software development, marketing etc. These firms take a horizontal approach and tend to serve a larger industry segment.
+In our experience, these firms do an array of things including web, mobile, custom software development, marketing etc. These firms take a horizontal approach and tend to serve a larger industry segment.

 The risk profile with them is better than it is with individual contractors but not as good as it is with focused / niched software development firms.

 These are firms that have been in business for decades, serve medium to large enterprises with most of their client base being medium sized businesses.
 If you don’t have a sizeable budget, you won’t get any face-time with these firms.